 - Extra/Background Release

 - Poster-Style Release For Shooting In Public Spaces

 - Bonus Form: Depiction Release (Life Rights Option)

 Created exclusively for Desktop Documentaries by Entertainment Attorney Gordon Firemark.

 Have the confidence that these forms are created and vetted by an entertainment attorney specifically for documentary filmmakers.

 **Make sure your documentary has all the proper legal paperwork.
-Click the "Buy Now" button below for immediate access.
+Click the red "Buy" button for immediate access.

 How To Use The Forms